alexalcon/used_vehicle_sales_data_analysis/objective_analysis_1/README.md

 - Pandas
 - Matplotlib

-Just use the venv directory.
+Just create a venv directory.

 ### Running the Profit and Profit Margin Calculation